divs1210/functional-core-async/README.md

 to understand and port to other systems.
 They also pose problems such as inability to work across fn-boundaries and non-composability.

-This is a minimal implementation using plain functions, a single threaded event loop, and atom-based queues.
+This is a minimal implementation using an event loop and functions, showcasing how something like `core.async` could work behind the scenes.

 ## Differences from `core.async`
 - implemented as functions, not macros